 3. Your body can only process 20-30 grams of protein per meal

 This is also not true.
 If you exercise a lot, your body needs a lot of protein to recover.
 The amount of protein that your body can process is therefore dependent on a large variety of factors.
-For example, how many calories you burn daily, how much you exercise and how intensive these exercises are, lean body mass and many more factors.
-You can imagine that someone who is doing a lot of intense exercise needs much more protein than someone who is sitting behind a desk all day.
+For example, how many calories you burn daily, how much you exercise, and how intensive these exercises are lean body mass and many more factors.
+You can imagine that someone who is doing a lot of intense exercises needs much more protein than someone who is sitting behind a desk all day.

 4. Protein shakes are necessary when building muscle